 The brand has nailed the scent description.
 It claims citrus opening tones with lasting effects of musk and sole which are totally detectable and spot on.
 (Sole, pronounced solay, is water that has been fully saturated with a natural salt).
 Although I do find this cream too strongly scented upon initial application, within a few minutes, the aroma dissipates to a more pleasant and tolerable concentration, not unlike a regular perfume.

 The moisturising strength of this product delivers a double dose of wonderful.
-My hands feel soft, smooth and supple after using this product a few times a day.
+My hands feel soft, smooth and supple after using it a few times a day.
 I also use this on rough patches such as elbows to experience similar positive results.
 The combination of glycerin, urea and petrolatum certainly boosts the ability of skin to retain moisture and protect from trans-epidermal water loss (TEWL).
 It’s difficult to conclude or confirm the benefits of the antioxidants and anti-ageing properties in the cream after only a few weeks, however, the science certainly supports such benefits.

 If you’ve read any of my posts, you know I am an advocate for fragrance free skincare.
 However, in this case, I review a scented hand cream so it would be foolish and unfair to criticise this product on this basis.
 Instead, I praise this hand cream for its achievements in providing a refreshing and pleasant scent that also excels at moisturising the skin, both these benefits having lasting effects.
 Of course, those sensitive to fragrance should stay clear of this product, otherwise, it is suitable for all other skin types.